EleutherAI/pythia/README.md

 - BLiMP (`blimp_*`)
 - MMLU (`hendrycksTest*`)

-Evaluations were performed in GPT-NeoX using the [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), and are viewable by model and step at `results/json/*` in this repository.
+Evaluations were performed in GPT-NeoX using the [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness), and are viewable by model and step at `results/json/v1.1-evals/*` in this repository.

-### Plotting Results

-We will also provide utilities for creating plots based on the dumped zero and few-shot results.
-Sample notebook and data format forthcoming.